ranggaluthanza/selenium-python-test/README.md

-# Silvi Merchant Web Automation
+# Automation on Sauce Demo Website

-## Quick Start
+## Overview

-Silvi Merchant Web Automation is a regression unittest that Automates Testing using Selenium.
-Selenium is a well known Browser Automation tool to run various tasks in the Browser.
+This repo is for regression unit test on Sauce Demo Website.

 To run this project, you will require :